naiimic/memory-framework/README.md

 # Memory Framework

 A modular and extensible framework for implementing hierarchical memory systems for AI agents.
-This framework simulates human-like memory processes with working memory, recent memory, and long-term memory components.
+This framework simulates human-like memory processes with working memory, short-term memory, and long-term memory components.

 ## 🧠 Architecture Overview

 This framework implements a cognitive architecture inspired by human memory systems:

 - **Working Memory**: Short-term, limited capacity storage for immediate processing
-- **Recent Memory**: Medium-term storage with vector embeddings for similarity retrieval
+- **Short-Term Memory**: Medium-term storage with vector embeddings for similarity retrieval
 - **Long-term Memory**: Permanent storage with semantic organization and efficient retrieval

 Memory flows through the system in a hierarchical manner, with summarization and forgetting mechanisms simulating natural cognitive processes.